Rise to Success: Career Highlights of Mike Yastrzemski

 2013: Signed with the Aberdeen IronBirds

-In 2013, after being drafted by the Baltimore Orioles, Mike Yastrzemski began his professional career with the Aberdeen IronBirds.
+In 2013, after being drafted by the Baltimore Orioles, Mike Yastrzemski signed and began his professional career with the Aberdeen IronBirds.

-In 2014, Mike Yastrzemski began the season with the Delmarva Shorebirds, where he led the South Atlantic League with 10 triples and was later promoted to the Frederick Keys and then to the Bowie Baysox.
+In 2014, Mike Yastrzemski played for the Delmarva Shorebirds, leading the league with 10 triples, and was later promoted to the Frederick Keys and then the Bowie Baysox.

 2015: Played with Bowie Baysox